-Steeply-dipping to sub-vertical structures are the dominant form around Tor Bay.
-Two categories occur - large normal faults with apertures of up to 40m; and 10-100m wide fracture corridors made up of fractures that individually have apertures of <1m.
-Note that throughout this paper, we use the term 'aperture' to refer to the width of a fracture including any fill, i.e. the 'kinematic aperture' of Ortega et al. (2006).

-Large normal faults

-At Crystal Cove (SX 89656 58057) a 400m coastal section on the north side of Broadsands Beach exposes a linked array of three major, sub-vertical NNE-SSW faults with apertures up to 40m wide (Figs 3a-c).
-Red clastic sedimentary material intercalated with extensive vuggy calcite mineralisation fills the fault fissures (Figs 3c,e,f).
-A series of discrete slip surfaces with calcite slickenfibres (e.g. Fig. 3d) are recognised separating panels of sediment infill, brecciated basement wall rocks and dilatant calcite mineral fills (Fig 3b-f).
-Slickenfibres display normal dextral shear senses, with rakes varying from 63° to 90°, along planes which strike from $003^{\circ}$ - $043^{\circ}$ and dip $68^{\circ}$ to $86^{\circ}$ E (Fig. 3g).
-The aforementioned sediment fills are distinctly zoned, with each widening (increasing in aperture) towards the overlying palaeosurface unconformity in a "v" shape (e.g. Fig. 3c).
-These features likely formed as filled fissure cavities, each zone representing an individual dilatant opening event of the fissure.
-With each movement, the cavity widens creating new spaces that were infilled by sediment and/or by minerals precipitated from circulating hydrothermal or meteoric fluids.
-The repeated overprinting slickenfibres and zoned fills suggest repeated reactivation with synchronous shear and tensile fracturing behaviour close to the surface represented by the immediately adjacent base-Permian unconformity.
+Steeply dipping to subvertical structures are the dominant form around Tor Bay.
+Two categories occur: large normal faults with apertures of up to 40 m; and 10-100 m wide fracture corridors made up of fractures that individually have apertures of <1 m.
+Note that, throughout this paper, we use the term aperture to refer to the width of a fracture, including any fill - that is, the kinematic aperture of Ortega et al. (2006).
+Large normal faults at Crystal Cove [SX 89656 58057], a 400 m coastal section on the north side of Broadsands Beach, exposes a linked array of three major, subvertical NNE-SSW faults with apertures up to 40 m wide (Fig. 3a-c).
+Red clastic sedimentary material intercalated with extensive vuggy calcite mineralization fills the fault fissures (Fig. 3c, e, f).
+A series of discrete slip surfaces with calcite slickenfibres (e.g. Fig. 3d) are recognized separating panels of sediment infill, brecciated basement wall rocks and dilatant calcite mineral fills (Fig. 3b-f).
+The slickenfibres display normal dextral shear senses, with rakes varying from 63° to 90°, along planes that strike from 003° to 043° and dip from 68° to 86° E (Fig. 3g).
+These sediment fills are distinctly zoned, with each widening (increasing in aperture) towards the overlying palaeosurface unconformity in a V-shape (e.g. Fig. 3c).
+These features probably formed as filled fissure cavities, each zone representing an individual dilatant opening event of the fissure.
+The cavity widens with each movement, creating new spaces that were infilled by sediment and/or by minerals precipitated from circulating hydrothermal or meteoric fluids.
+The repeated overprinting of slickenfibres and zoned fills suggests multiple reactivation events, with synchronous shear and tensile fracturing behaviour close to the palaeosurface represented by the immediately adjacent base-Permian unconformity.

-Some 200m north of Crystal Cove, a small inlet called Shell Cove (Fig. 3a; SX 89643 58217) preserves the unconformable contact between the Devonian limestone basement and the Permian clast-supported breccia and interbedded sandstone cover.
+About 200 m north of Crystal Cove, a small inlet called Shell Cove (Fig. 3a) [SX 89643 58217] preserves the unconformable contact between the Devonian limestone basement and the Permian clastsupported breccia and interbedded sandstone cover.
 The lowermost layers of this cover sequence are interpreted as flash-flood deposits and contain clasts of the underlying limestone basement (Thomas 1909; Henson 1971).
-Sub-vertical NNE-SSW trending sandstone and breccia-filled fractures are seen to cut both the limestone basement and the lowest 2-3m of the overlying breccia.
+Subvertical NNE-SSW-trending sandstone and breccia-filled fractures are seen to cut both the limestone basement and the lowest 2-3 m of the overlying breccia.
 These rocks are then disconformably overlain by cross-bedded, finely laminated sandstone.
-It is difficult to demonstrate conclusively that the sedimentary material filling the fracture cavity is continuous with these Permian sandstones, but the lithologies are identical in composition, grain-size and rounding.
-We therefore suggest that the cross-bedded sandstone either forms the sediment source, or immediately post-dates the sediment fills in the underlying fractures and that both were deposited under similar environmental conditions.
+It is difficult to demonstrate conclusively that the sedimentary material filling the fracture cavity is continuous with these Permian sandstones, but the lithologies are identical in composition, grain size and rounding.
+We therefore suggest that the cross-bedded sandstone either forms the sediment source or immediately post-dates the sediment fills in the underlying fractures and that both were deposited under similar environmental conditions.